uelichueli/swiyu-admin-ch.github.io/_pages/initial-technology.md

 The utilized DID Method for public identifiers shall be agnostic to the utilized cryptographic scheme.
 The underlying communication protocol is independent of the credential format transmitted.

-To ensure easy interoperability within the initial ecosystem an interoperability profile [(Swiss Profile)](https://github.com/e-id-admin/open-source-community/blob/main/tech-roadmap/swiss-profile.md) is published.
+To ensure easy interoperability within the initial ecosystem an [interoperability profile](https://swiyu-admin-ch.github.io/swiss-profile/) is published.
 This currently covers the technology as initially chosen for the e-ID and underlying trust infrastructure.
 It currently focusses on the Public Beta and will evolve with the provided infrastructure over time.

 ## What happened leading up to this decision